A place to breathe.

 There is a song in the wind, harmony in the waving prairie grasses and the grand percussion of sunrise to sunset.
 The clouds are big and full of life, the storms so close you can reach out and feel the heat.

-Photography has given me a medium I was comfortable with, to express what I feel through the beauty of the prairie-this amazing and often overlooked landscape.
+Photography has given me a medium I enjoy and the ability to express what I feel through the beauty of the prairie-this amazing and often overlooked landscape.
 The peaceful and yet raging expanse of wide open space has brought comfort to my soul.
 Not only has it become familiar, but I also know the One who created it and that brings me the most joy.

 -Cristen J. Roghair